MananDKnight/Bloomer/README.md

 # Bloomer
-Just starting
+Just starting.
 Let's see how it goes
-Hoping foor the best.
+Hoping for the best.